 - KEEP VOICES AND NOISE TO A MINIMUM!
 NO BELL RINGING!

-- Block the privy doors with a piece of wood to prevent them from slamming
+- Block the bathroom doors with a piece of wood to prevent them from slamming

 - Each person gets one hot drink and a cookie or two (as provided by the Cooks)